 One of the things I appreciated was that once we made the decision, she included me in the process.
 She let me help pick out the doctor and we spent a lot of time looking at pictures of breasts on the Internet.
 The ultimate decision was hers, and I wasn’t at her consultation, but by the time it occurred, she knew what I would like, too.

 Within a month or so after surgery, I noticed a change in my wife.
 I don’t mean physical, that change was obvious, and even though I was happy before, I was certainly happy to have what felt like a different set of breasts – not better in my eyes, just different.
-The change I’m referring to is the change that happened deep inside her.
+Moreover, having bigger breasts could be something we prefer due to the physical appearance standards we set for ourselves.
+Though in some cases, it does help to improve sexual desires and intimacy, which can be seen in porn and erotic videos on websites like SEXM.XXX or similar other.
+Anyways, the change I saw in my wife after she got implants is the change that happened deep inside her.
 She’s more confident.
 She carries herself differently, her attitude is different, and yes, quite honestly, the intimacy is better.

 It’s about 4 months after the surgery and I can say that my wife and I are happier than we’ve ever been, and we had a good marriage before the surgery.
 If I were reading this, I might not believe it, but I can tell you that it is absolutely true.